I am personally surprised there are only five National Parks in Minnesota as outdoor recreation is so valued here.

 This park offers visitors a chance to explore and experience the lives of the Anishinabe or Ojibwe peoples and the fur traders who later convened here.
 Walking tours led by guides in historic costumes explain the importance of the beaver to earlier people in this area.

 The tour also gives visitors a chance to learn about the construction of canoes used in the fur trade.
 The historic gardens allow an opportunity to learn the importance of the produce garden to early families and to learn about their methods of preserving food.

 The Heritage Center is a new 16,600-square-foot building with galleries explaining the Ojibwe culture and the fur trade.
 It includes a bookstore, educational programs, and more.

 From here you can also board a boat that will take you to Isle Royale, about an hour away.
 Technically, this park is in the state of Michigan, but many visitors access it from Grand Portage.
 It is a true primitive wilderness and home to the Ecological Study of Wolves.

 Mississippi National River and Recreation Area

 This is a relatively new park, established in 1988.
-The park includes 72 miles of Mississippi River emphasizing the significance of the river as a spiritual site and a place for getting out and enjoying the great outdoors.
+The park includes 72 miles of the Mississippi River emphasizing the significance of the river as a spiritual site and a place for getting out and enjoying the great outdoors.

 The Mississippi River flows from Minnesota's Lake Itasca to the Gulf of Mexico almost 2,320 miles.
-The National Park Service works with local, state parks, federal and regional entities to protect and provide access to the river.
+The National Park Service works with local, state parks, and federal and regional entities to protect and provide access to the river.

 Additionally, there are public boat launches along the river, allowing the adventurous to explore the river.
 Respect private lands and the river currents.